josmar-crwdstffng/angular/packages/core/src/render3/CODE_GEN_API.md

 ### Guidance

 - Do not use `ɵɵ` functions directly.
 They are meant to be used in generated code.
-- Do not create new `ɵɵ` functions, it's not a convention that Angular consumes, and it is liable to confuse other developers into thinking consuming Angular's `ɵɵ` functions is a good pattern to follow.
+- Do not create new `ɵɵ` functions, it is not a convention that Angular consumes, and it is liable to confuse other developers into thinking consuming the `ɵɵ` functions in Angular is a good pattern to follow.